 Myth, Magic and Movement: Amorgos, Greece: August 29-September 5, 2021

 Join Sheila Ewers with Special Guests, Dennis and Kathy Lang, for Myth, Magic and Movement in Greece!

 Back by popular demand!
 We’ve scheduled another week in Amorgos, Greece next year.
 August 22nd-29th.
 The unspoiled island of Amorgos, Greece sits at the Southeastern edge of the Cyclades in the incredible Aegean Sea.
 There, we will dive deeply into Yoga, Mythology, Meditation and Greek culture at the luxurious Aegialis Hotel and Spa.

 Use the lense of Greek Mythology to discover the stories, inherited and created, that inform your own life.
-Soak up the sun, unplug from your hectic daily life and reconnect to your heart as you participate in daily yoga and meditation, swim in the crystal clear blue water, hike the incredible hills of Amorgos, dine on fresh wholesome food, spoil yourself with a massage, and make new friends.
+Soak up the sun, unplug from your everyday routine, and reconnect to your heart as you participate in daily yoga (appropriate for every level) and meditation, swim in the cerulean blue water of the Aegean, hike the incredible hills of Amorgos, dine on fresh wholesome food, spoil yourself with a massage, and make new friends.

 Pricing and Services